ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

     * It is **not** recommended to further mod Stardew Valley with unsupported mods, although it is possible to do so.
   Mod interactions can be unpredictable, and no support will be offered for related bugs.
     * The more unsupported mods you have, and the bigger they are, the more likely things are to break.

-## Notes About Game Versions
-The randomizer is built for a specific version of Stardew Valley.
-When a new version gets released, we will try our best to support it as fast as possible, but we can't make any promises.

-You may need to downgrade your game in order to play Archipelago when Stardew Valley itself has had a recent update.

-The SMAPI mod will tell you what version is currently supported.
-If you are having trouble, feel free to join the Archipelago Discord to ask for assistance.

 ## Configuring your YAML file